Irregular triads in 3-uniform hypergraphs: Abstract

 \section{Abstract}

-Over the past several years, numerous authors have explored model theoretically motivated combinatorial conditions that ensure that a graph has an efficient regular decomposition, in the sense of Szemer\'edi.
-In this paper we set out a research program that explores a corresponding set of questions for 3-uniform hypergraphs.
+Over the past several years, numerous authors have explored model theoretically motivated combinatorial conditions that ensure that a graph has an efficient regular decomposition in the sense of Szemer\'edi.
+In this paper we set out a research program that explores a corresponding set of questions for 3-uniform hypergraphs, a setting in which useful notions of regularity are significantly more intricate.

-It is well known that useful notions of regularity are necessarily more intricate in this setting, giving rise to an array of possibilities for what it means for a regular decomposition to be ``efficient".
-Recall that a decomposition $\calP$ for a 3-uniform hypergraph $H=(V,E)$ consists of a partition $\calP_{vert}$ of $V$ and a partition $\calP_{edge}$ of ${V\choose 2}$.
-The fundamental units within such a decomposition are the so-called triads of $\calP$.
-A decomposition for $H$ is said to be \emph{regular} if almost all triads satisfy a certain quasirandomness property with respect to $E$ (following \cite{Frankl.2002}, we shall refer to such triads as \emph{$\disc_{2,3}$-regular}, or simply \emph{regular}).

-To begin, we show that a hereditary 3-graph property is homogeneous (i.e. all regular triads have density near $0$ or near $1$) if and only it has bounded $\VC_2$-dimension, complementing a recent (non-quantitative) result of Chernikov and Towsner \cite{Chernikov.2020}.

-The main results in this paper concern certain combinatorial properties that arose as natural higher-order generalizations of the order property in parallel work of the authors \cite{Terry.2021a} in the arithmetic setting.
+The main results in this paper concern certain combinatorial properties which arose as natural higher-order generalizations of the order property in parallel work of the authors in the arithmetic setting.
 Interpreted in the context of 3-uniform hypergraphs, these are tightly connected to the nature of irregular triads.

-Given a $3$-uniform hypergraph $H=(V,E)$ and a decomposition $\calP$ with $\calP_{vert}=\{V_1, \ldots, V_t\}$, we say that $\calP$ has \emph{linear error} if for every $\e>0$, there is a set $\Sigma\subseteq {t\choose 3}$ of size at most $\e t^3$ such that every irregular triad from $\calP$ is contained in some $V_iV_jV_k$ with $ijk\in \Sigma$.
-We give a combinatorial characterization of the hereditary properties of $3$-uniform hypergraphs admitting regular decompositions with linear error.
-In particular, we show that a hereditary 3-graph property admits regular decompositions with linear error if and only if it does not have the \emph{functional order property} ($\FOP_2$).
+Specifically, we show that a hereditary property of 3-uniform hypergraphs admits regular decompositions with so-called ``linear error" if and only if it does not have the \emph{functional order property} ($\FOP_2$).

-We also say that a decomposition $\calP$ has \emph{binary error} if for every $\e>0$, there is some $\Sigma\subseteq {t\choose 2}$ of size at most $\e t^2$ such that every irregular triad from $\calP$ is contained in some $V_iV_jV_k$ with one of $ij$, $jk$, or $ik$ in $\Sigma$.
-We give two distinct examples of $3$-uniform hypergraphs which do not admit regular decompositions with binary error.
-The first arises from a combinatorial definition called the \emph{hyperplane order property} ($\HOP_2$), and the other from an example of Green and Sanders \cite{Green.2015qy4} in elementary $p$-groups.
-We further prove a general sufficient condition for when a property cannot admit binary error.
+Along the way, we show that a hereditary property of $3$-uniform hypergraphs is homogeneous (i.e. all regular triads have density near $0$ or near $1$) if and only it has bounded $\VC_2$-dimension.
+This provides a quantitative version of a recent result of Chernikov and Towsner.